kaidez/kaidez.com/_drafts/remove-files-from-github.md

 ## A simple explanation of how Git & GitHub work

-*Git* is version control software on that tracks changes to your code repository as well as retain the entire change history.
+*Git* is version control software that tracks changes to your code repository on your local machine.
+It also retains the entire change history, also on your local machine.

 You upload your code repo's changes and change history to *GitHub*, the online web service that provides a feature-rich graphical user interface to manage the repo.
+Most of these features are centered around project managment.

 If your only Git education up to this point is doing what GitHub tells you to do when you creating a repo, you should be familiar with `git add`.
 You use it as part of a command sequence in Terminal when you either add new files to GitHub or update existing ones.

-So to recap the command sequence, if you have a file called "myFile.html" that you've just created or changed and you want to upload it to GitHub, you would type these three commands in the following order:
+So to recap the previously-discussed command sequence, if you have a file called "myFile.html" that you've just created or changed and you want to upload it to GitHub, you would type these three commands in the following order:

 {% prism bash %}
 $ git add 'myFile.html'